-Curated AI tools with IR-specific setup tips.
+Curated tools with IR-specific setup tips.
 Practitioner-tested, vendor-neutral.

 No affiliate links.
 No sponsorships.
 Just what actually works.